 Once in a great while, my son will eat a banana while he’s waiting for the bus.
 Breakfast just isn’t our thing.

-Lunch – Leftovers, pb&j, lunchmeat sandwiches, crackers & cheese.
+Lunch – Leftovers, pb&j, lunchmeat sandwiches or wraps, crackers & cheese.

 Snacks – Fruit, crackers, nuts, tortilla chips.

-I usually do not make desserts.
+I usually don’t make desserts.
 If we’re REALLY craving something, I’ll make rice krispie treats or some chocolate pudding to use up milk.

 More Meal Planning Inspiration